Stanley Kubrick: Barry Lyndon

-Baxter notes that Barry Lyndon was the film which made Kubrick notorious for paying scrupulous attention to detail, often demanding twenty or thirty retakes of the same scene to perfect his art.
-Often considered to be his most authentic-looking picture, the cinematography and lighting techniques that Kubrick and cinematographer John Alcott used in Barry Lyndon were highly innovative.
-Interior scenes were shot with a specially adapted high-speed f/0.7 Zeiss camera lens originally developed for NASA to be used in satellite photography.
+Baxter notes that Barry Lyndon was the film which made Kubrick notorious for paying scrupulous attention to detail, often demanding twenty or thirty retakes of the same scene.
+Often considered to be his most authentic-looking picture, the cinematography and lighting techniques were highly innovative.
+Interior scenes were shot with a specially adapted high-speed Zeiss camera lens originally developed for NASA to be used in satellite photography.
 The lenses allowed many scenes to be lit only with candlelight, creating two-dimensional, diffused-light images reminiscent of 18th-century paintings.
 Cinematographer Allen Daviau states that the method gives the audience a way of seeing the characters and scenes as they would have been seen by people at the time.
 Many of the fight scenes were shot with a hand-held camera to produce a "sense of documentary realism and immediacy".

 Barry Lyndon found a great audience in France, but was a box office failure, grossing just $9.5 million in the American market, not even close to the $30 million Warner Bros. needed to generate a profit.
-The pace and length of Barry Lyndon at three hours put off many American critics and audiences, but the film was nominated for seven Academy Awards and won four, including Best Art Direction, Best Cinematography, Best Costume Design, and Best Musical Score, more than any other Kubrick film.
-As with most of Kubrick's films, Barry Lyndons reputation has grown through the years and it is now considered to be one of his best, particularly among filmmakers and critics.
+The pace and length of Barry Lyndon at three hours put off many American critics and audiences, but the film was nominated for seven Academy Awards and won four, more than any other Kubrick film.
+As with most of Kubrick's films, Barry Lyndons reputation has grown through the years and it is now considered to be one of his best.
 Numerous polls, such as The Village Voice (1999), Sight & Sound (2002), and Time (2005), have rated it as one of the greatest films ever made.
-As of March 2019, it has a 94% rating on Rotten Tomatoes, based on 64 reviews.
 Ebert referred to it as "one of the most beautiful films ever made ... certainly in every frame a Kubrick film: technically awesome, emotionally distant, remorseless in its doubt of human goodness".